jayaemekar/systemdesign/docs/DesigningTwitter.md

 6. Who to follow?
 Suggestions?
 7. Moments.

-## 3. Capacity Estimation and Constraints
+### Capacity Estimation and Constraints
-Let’s assume we have one billion total users with 200 million daily active users (DAU).
-Also assume we have 100 million new tweets every day and on average each user follows 200 people.
+Assume we have a total of one billion members, with 200 million daily active users (DAU).
+Assume there are 100 million new tweets every day, and each user follows 200 people on average.

-How many favorites per day?
-If, on average, each user favorites five tweets per day we will have:
+How many favorites are there each day?
+If each user favorites five tweets every day on average, we will have:

                         200M users * 5 favorites => 1B favorites
 How many total tweet-views will our system generate?
-Let’s assume on average a user visits their timeline two times a day and visits five other people’s pages.
-On each page if a user sees 20 tweets, then our system will generate 28B/day total tweet-views:
+Assume a user sees their timeline two times each day on average and five other people's pages.
+If a user sees 20 tweets on each page, our method will create 28 billion tweet views each day:

                         200M DAU * ((2 + 5) * 20 tweets) => 28B/day
-Storage Estimates Let’s say each tweet has 140 characters and we need two bytes to store a character without compression.
-Let’s assume we need 30 bytes to store metadata with each tweet (like ID, timestamp, user ID, etc.).
-Total storage we would need:
+Estimates of Storage Let's imagine each tweet is 140 characters long and each character requires two bytes to store without compression.
+Assume that each tweet requires 30 bytes to store metadata (like ID, timestamp, user ID, etc.).
+Total storage space required:

                         100M * (280 + 30) bytes => 30GB/day
-What would our storage needs be for five years?
-How much storage we would need for users’ data, follows, favorites?
-We will leave this for the exercise.
+What kind of storage would we require in five years?
+How much storage would we require for user data, preferences, and follows?
+This will be left for the exercise.

-Not all tweets will have media, let’s assume that on average every fifth tweet has a photo and every tenth has a video.
-Let’s also assume on average a photo is 200KB and a video is 2MB.
-This will lead us to have 24TB of new media every day.
+Not all tweets will contain media; assume that every fifth tweet contains a photo and every tenth contains a video.
+Assume that a photo is 200KB and a video is 2MB on average.
+This will result in 24TB of fresh media being created every day.

                         (100M/5 photos * 200KB) + (100M/10 videos * 2MB) ~= 24TB/day
-Bandwidth Estimates Since total ingress is 24TB per day, this would translate into 290MB/sec.
+Estimates of Bandwidth This translates to 290MB/sec based on total ingress of 24TB per day.

-Remember that we have 28B tweet views per day.
-We must show the photo of every tweet (if it has a photo), but let’s assume that the users watch every 3rd video they see in their timeline.
-So, total egress will be:
+Keep in mind that we get 28 billion tweet views per day.
+We must display every tweet's photo (if it has one), but let's assume that consumers view every third video in their timeline.
+Total egress will thus be:

                         (28B * 280 bytes) / 86400s of text => 93MB/s
                         + (28B/5 * 200KB ) / 86400s of photos => 13GB/S
                         + (28B/10/3 * 2MB ) / 86400s of Videos => 22GB/s
                         Total ~= 35GB/s

-## 4. System APIs
+### System APIs
-💡      Once we've finalized the requirements, it's always a good idea to define the system APIs.
-This should explicitly state what is expected from the system.
+💡 **It's always a good idea to establish the system APIs after we've finalized the requirements.
+This should express clearly what the system is intended to do.**

-We can have SOAP or REST APIs to expose the functionality of our service.
-Following could be the definition of the API for posting a new tweet:
+To expose the functionality of our service, we can use SOAP or REST APIs.
+The API for posting a new tweet may be defined as follows:

                     tweet(api_dev_key, tweet_data, tweet_location, user_location, media_ids)
 **Parameters:**